 Lisa Racina-Torre is a native of Denton, Texas, and holds a BFA in Ballet from Texas Christian University.
 She started Denton Dance Conservatory in 1988 and continues as DDC’s Owner/Director.
 In 1991, she founded and is the Artistic Director of the Denton City Contemporary Ballet, a non-profit dance company and it’s youth outreach company, DCCB II.
 Over the past 30 years, Ms. Racina-Torre has choreographed extensively for the company as well as Denton Community Theatre, the Music Theatre of Denton, UNT Drama Dept., Wichita School of Performing Arts and others.
 In addition to her studio and company, Her company sponsors the Annual COLLAGE: Denton Dance Festival, holiday production, “A Gift for Emma,” and most recently, “Peter & the Wolf.”
 Ms. Racina-Torre has spent two summers on the faculty at Interlochen Arts Academy in Michigan, served as adjunct professor of Ballet at University of North Texas, and was selected as one of only 20 choreographers in the U.S. to attend the Regional Dance America Craft of Choreography workshop in the summers of 2001 & 2003.
 She formerly served on the Scholarship Selection Committee and Board of Directors of the Dance Council of North Central Texas.
 Her students have been accepted to highly respected summer dance and university programs all over the country, as well as winning awards in several dance competitions.
-Ms. Racina-Torre will take the Denton City Contemporary Ballet on its second European tour to Austria as part of the Young Tanzsommer Festival in June 2014, and has also taken her company on an educational tour of New York City in June 2017!
+Ms. Racina-Torre took the Denton City Contemporary Ballet on its second European tour to Austria as part of the Young Tanzsommer Festival in June 2014, and has also taken her company on an educational tour of New York City in June 2017!